 about

 I am a cinema and media studies scholar with interests in world cinemas, critical theory, ecological media, and early and avant-garde cinema.
-Since Fall of 2024, I have been conducting research at the Center for Advanced Research in Global Communication at University of Pennsylvania as a postdoctoral fellow. .
+Since Fall of 2024, I have been conducting research at the Center for Advanced Research in Global Communication at University of Pennsylvania as a postdoctoral fellow.
+I have taught film and media studies courses at the University of Pennsylvania, Loyola Marymount University, Chapman University, and UC Riverside.

-My current project is an extension of my Ph.D. dissertation, is titled Aqueous Image: Cinema and the Rhetoric of Water.
+My current project is an extension of my Ph.D. dissertation, is titled Aqueous Image: World Cinema and the Blue Humanities.
 In it, I explore and argue for a rhetoric and epistemology of water in philosophical, literary, and filmic texts of the 20th century, and its significance as a motif for the conception of the human, the film form, and the ecological discourse.

 Alongside the written research, I am developing a companion piece and a teaching tool in the form of an interactive map: Aqueous Earth Catalog.
+Aqueous Earth Catalog is a flagship project of a mapping tool I have designed at CARGC: Media Mapper.
 If you want to collaborate or make your own media mapper, please write to me.
 You can also check out the Media Mapper website for more information.

 I hold a Ph.D. in Cinema and Media Studies from the University of Southern California, and a BA from the University of Chicago.